awslabs/aws-lambda-dart-runtime/README.md

 }
 ```

 This example registers the `hello.apigateway` handler with the function to execute for this handler.
 The handler function is typed to receive a [Amazon API Gateway Event](https://aws.amazon.com/api-gateway) and it returns a response to the invoking gateway.
 We support many other [events](#events).
-Handle functions get a `Context` injected with the needed information about the invocation.
+Handler functions get a `Context` injected with the needed information about the invocation.
 You can also register your own custom events via `Runtime.registerEvent<T>(Handler<T>)` (see [events](#events)).

 ### Deployment

 The deployment is a manual task right now.
 We have a [`example/build.sh`](https://github.com/awslabs/aws-lambda-dart-runtime/blob/master/example/build.sh) script which make the process a bit easier.
-There are three steps to get your code ready to be shiped.
+There are three steps to get your code ready to be shipped.

 1. Compile your Dart program with `dart2native main.dart -o bootstrap`
 2. Create a `.zip` file with `zip lambda.zip bootstrap`